 With schools designed to cater more for extroverted children, it can be all too easy for the introverted child to get left behind when it comes to making friends.
 Help them do this by encouraging them to develop social skills through their own imaginative play; listen to the stories that they create and compliment any appropriate behavior, even if it’s how they talk to their toys.
 Find toys for them that they can relate to; these cute anime characters are often available for pre-order online and can be great for children who already love the characters from TV.
+You can also get them a baby of their own like these Kiss Reborn dolls so they can hone their social skills, learn empathy and responsibility whenever they are alone with their toys.
 Create a safe space at home for your child to invite any friends over and spend time together to strengthen the relationship.

 Encourage Creative Problem-Solving

 Demonstrate and practice good ways to resolve uncomfortable social situations with your children.
 This is a good thing to practice during the beginning of a new year.
 Talk about making new friends, what to do if there’s a disagreement with friends, or what to do if someone misunderstands you.
 You could even turn it into a fun role-playing game.